 Vietnamese Food and Drink

 Vietnamese food has enjoyed increasing popularity in the West.
 Even if you’ve tried pho and banh mi before, rest assured you’ll still find some new favorite dishes.
-If you’d like to try to reproduce some Vietnam’s favorite dishes, take a cooking class and note how many secret ingredients the average Vietnamese cook has up their sleeves.
+If you’d like to try to reproduce some of Vietnam’s favorite dishes, take a cooking class and note how many secret ingredients the average Vietnamese cook has up their sleeves!

 A typical night out begins with coffee, and continues at street side cafes.
-These cafés serve beer as well as food.
-If it’s too hot out for pho, order up a cool dish of bun cha.
-This dish has cold vermicelli noodles served alongside barbecued pork.
+These cafes serve beer as well as food.
+If it’s too hot out for pho, order up a cool dish of bun cha; this dish has cold vermicelli noodles served alongside barbecued pork.
 It comes with crunchy fried spring rolls, lettuce, and shredded carrots.
 Douse it with fish sauce for a lightly sweet and intensely savory meal.

 Fish sauce comes with most meals.
 If you haven’t tried it, don’t be afraid!
 The smell is much stronger than the flavor, and it’s an excellent complement to savory flavors.
 Dishes like spring rolls and bun cha come with small dishes of fish sauce, sweetened with sugar and spiced with hot red peppers.
 There are some fresh herbs that you may not have tried before, including a variety of mint called fish mint.
 Lemongrass and kaffir lime leaves lend a smooth, citrus note to heavier dishes.

 One of the best ways to experience local cuisine is at a streetside restaurant, where fancy tableware is replaced with tiny plastic stools and tables that wouldn’t look out of place at a kid’s birthday party.
-Atop the tables are an assortment of condiments, including chilli, lime, fish sauce and herbs that you can use to customize your food.
+Atop the tables are an assortment of condiments, including chili, lime, fish sauce, and herbs that you can use to customize your food.
 The best rule of thumb is to sit down wherever looks busy.